slviajero/tinybasic/MANUAL.md

 The string @A\$ is the command line argument on POSIX systems.
 See the hardware section for more details.

+@D() is the display array.
+It contains the display characters row by row.

+Some special variables are only present in some language sets. @D() comes with the display driver. @U, @M are part of Stefan's extensions. @T() only exists on systems with clocks.

 ## Apple 1 language set

 ### Introduction